Amit-upmanu/Electricity_Bill_Calculation/README.md

 # Electricity_Bill_Calculation
-Calculate Electricity bill by counting your impulse rate
+Calculate Electricity bill by counting your impulse per meter from the meter (red/yellow blinking led)